NAICNO/Jobanalyzer/code/slurminfo/README.md

 A utility program that processes the output of an sinfo command into JSON for a cluster config file.

-This is closely related to the `sysinfo` utility, see `../sysinfo`.

 Basically, run `slurminfo` on the cluster and you'll get some JSON output describing the information about the cluster that the program can extract using `sinfo`.